stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/task/tasks/index.md

       description: >-
         A Snowflake object identifier.
 If the identifier contains spaces or special characters, the entire string must be enclosed in double quotes.
         Identifiers enclosed in double quotes are also case-sensitive.
+(Required parameter for the tasks resource.)
     - name: warehouse
       value: string
       description: >-